groverlab/ultrasonic_gas_sensor/README.md

-# Identifying a gas by measuring the speed of sound in the gas using an inexpensive ultrasonic distance sensor
+# Identifying a gas using an ultrasonic distance sensor

 ![](ultrasonic_gas_sensor_photo.jpeg)